Table of Contents

 References & Edit History Related Topics

-Unlike the humanist playwrights of previous generations, Alexandre Hardy was first and foremost a man of the theatre.
+Unlike the humanist playwrights of previous generations, Alexandre Hardy was first and foremost a man of the theater.
 Poète à gages (in-house writer) to the Comédiens du Roi, the company established at the Hôtel de Bourgogne in Paris, he wrote hundreds of plays, of which 34 were published (1623–28).
 In addition to writing tragedies, he developed the tragicomedy and the pastoral play, which became the most popular genres between 1600 and 1630.
-In the theatre as elsewhere, the pastoral was a refining influence, providing a vehicle for the subtle analysis of feeling.
+In the theater as elsewhere, the pastoral was a refining influence, providing a vehicle for the subtle analysis of feeling.
 Although the finest play of the 1620s is a tragedy, Théophile de Viau’s Pyrame et Thisbé (1623; “Pyramus and Thisbe”), which shares the fresh, lyrical charm of the pastorals, tragicomedy is without a doubt the Baroque form at its best.
-Here the favourite theme of false appearances, the episodic structure, and devices such as the play within the play reflect the essentials of Baroque art.
+Here the favorite theme of false appearances, the episodic structure, and devices such as the play within the play reflect the essentials of Baroque art.
 During the 1630s a crucial struggle took place between this irregular type of drama and a simpler and more disciplined alternative.
-Theoretical discussion focused on the conventional rules (the unities of time, place, and action, mistakenly ascribed to the authority of Aristotle), but the bienséances (conventions regarding subject matter and style) were no less important in determining the form and idiom the mature Classical theatre was to adopt.
+Theoretical discussion focused on the conventional rules (the unities of time, place, and action, mistakenly ascribed to the authority of Aristotle), but the bienséances (conventions regarding subject matter and style) were no less important in determining the form and idiom the mature Classical theater was to adopt.

 Comedy gained a fresh impetus about 1630.
 The new style, defined by Corneille as “une peinture de la conversation des honnêtes gens” (“a painting of the conversation of the gentry”), simply transposes the pastoral into an urban setting.
-At the same time, ambitious young playwrights competing for public favour and the support of the two Paris theatre companies, the Hôtel de Bourgogne and the Marais, did not neglect other types of drama; and Corneille, together with Jean Mairet, Tristan (François L’Hermite), and Jean de Rotrou, inaugurated “regular” tragedy.
+At the same time, ambitious young playwrights competing for public favor and the support of the two Paris theater companies, the Hôtel de Bourgogne and the Marais, did not neglect other types of drama; and Corneille, together with Jean Mairet, Tristan (François L’Hermite), and Jean de Rotrou, inaugurated “regular” tragedy.
 But it was some time before Corneille, any more than his rivals, turned exclusively to tragedy.
 The eclecticism of these years is illustrated by his L’Illusion comique (performed 1636; The Comedy of Illusion), a brilliant exploitation of the interplay between reality and illusion that characterizes Baroque art.
-The two trends come together in Corneille’s theatre in Le Cid (performed 1637; The Cid), which, though often called the first Classical tragedy, was created as a tragicomedy.
+The two trends come together in Corneille’s theater in Le Cid (performed 1637; The Cid), which, though often called the first Classical tragedy, was created as a tragicomedy.
 The emotional range Corneille achieves with his verse in The Cid is something previously unmatched.
 Contemporary audiences at once recognized the play as a masterpiece, but its form was subjected to an unprecedented critical attack.
 The querelle du Cid (“quarrel of The Cid”) caused such a stir that it led to the intervention of Cardinal de Richelieu, who referred the play to the judgment of the newly founded Académie Française.

 The effect of the querelle du Cid on Corneille’s evolution is unmistakable: all his experimentation was henceforth to be carried out within the stricter Classical formula.
 A remarkable spell of creative activity produced in quick succession Horace (1640), Cinna (1641), and Polyeucte (1643), which, with The Cid, represent the playwright’s highest achievement.
 In terms of form, the essence of Classical French tragedy is a single action, seized at crisis point.